1: Skip to content 2: Skip to navigation

 There’s no time like the present to invest in your teaching career and invest in the next generation of American students.

-An advanced degree in education prepares you to be an excellent teacher, offers you greater opportunity and flexibility long-term, and allows you to create a career and a life of deep impact, one child and one classroom at a time.
+An master’s degree in education prepares you to be an excellent teacher, offers you greater opportunity and flexibility long-term, and allows you to create a career and a life of deep impact, one child and one classroom at a time.

 If you’re thinking about securing a teaching job in Washington State, here’s what you need to know about the field.

-Understanding the shortage of teachers:
+Understanding the shortage of teachers in Washington state (and beyond):

 The field of teaching promises you great opportunities for employment and professional growth.
 There is a national shortage of qualified teachers across disciplines, and the shortage is especially acute in STEM fields.